All Clearblue Pregnancy Tests are more than 99% accurate at detecting pregnancy, when used from the day you expect your period.

-If you take a pregnancy test before your expected period and get a ‘Not Pregnant’ result, there is still a chance that you may be pregnant because the level of the pregnancy hormone was not high enough for the pregnancy test to detect.
+If you take a pregnancy test before you expect your period and get a ‘Not Pregnant’ result, there is still a chance that you may be pregnant but the pregnancy hormone level is not yet high enough for the pregnancy test to detect.
 See the Clearblue Pregnancy Test product pages for details of results of clinical testing with early pregnancy.

 I have recently had a miscarriage or termination and I think I might be pregnant again.
 When should I do a Clearblue Pregnancy Test?